2009 L&H 500: 500km Race

 On lap 32 Holdsworth with damaged to the front left corner speared off at turn one after contact on the front straight with Brad Jones.
 Holdsworth pulled the car up short of crossing the track again and the car limped back to the pits.
 Jones suffered a puncture in the right rear.

 Whincup now led from Will Davison, Johnson and Rick Kelly.
 Lap 48 saw a power steering failure in Jason Bargwanna's Commodore.
 Lap 52 saw Johnson pit from third and change to Courtney.
 A lap later Whincup and Will Davison pitted from first and second with Lowndes rejoining ahead of Tander.
 Tander immediately closed the gap.
 Bright became the third car to have a big lose at turn one, this one from brake failure.
 The front right tyre then punctured.

 On lap 66 Todd Kelly slowed dramatically.
 Brad Jones finally retired.
 As the race approached lap 80 Lowndes had built a small gap over Tander with Winterbottom climbing into the podium positions as Courtney lost ground.
 Tander pitted on lap 82.
 Lowndes on lap 83, rejoining still ahead of Tander.
 Winterbottom pitted on lap 84 from the inherited lead.
 Courtney pitted on lap 85 again from the lead, handing the lead to Todd Kelly.
 Lap 88 saw Craig Lowndes leave the circuit at turn 2, causing him to lose the lead to Tander.
 Ten laps later Lowndes took the lead back on the run towards turn three after the pair had a small moment at turn two.

 Lowndes found front right tyre was delaminating with three laps to go.
-Gradually the car slowed but Tander was able to pounce halfway around the final lap to take the win.
+Gradually the car slowed and Tander was able to pounce halfway around the final lap to take the win.
 Lowndes hung on for second position ahead of Mark Winterbottom and James Courtney.
 The Kelly brothers finished in fifth position ahead of the best of the part-time combinations, Warren Luff and Jonathon Webb.
 Russell Ingall and Tim Slade, Craig Baird and Paul Dumbrell, Dean Canto and Luke Youlden and Alex Davison and Shane van Gisbergen completed the top ten race finishers.